yadej/xtc/docs/site/docs/design/architecture.md

 Compiler classes:

-- Implementer: an abstract implementation of specific Graph implementation
+- Backend: an abstract implementation of a Graph for some evaluation/compilation backend
-- Scheduler: an abstract implementation of the implementer scheduler
+- Scheduler: an abstract implementation of the backend scheduler
 - Schedule: an abstract representation of the result of transformations from a scheduler
-- Compiler: an abstract implementation of a compiler for a given implementer and schedule
+- Compiler: an abstract implementation of a compiler for a given backend and schedule
 - Module: an abstract representation of an executable module

-An Implementer is constructed from an input Graph.
+An Backend is constructed for an input Graph.

-A Scheduler is constructed from a given implementer.
+A Scheduler is constructed from a given Backend.

-A Compiler is constructed from a given Implementer.
+A Compiler is constructed from a given Backend.

-A Scheduler is used to apply primitive scheduling operations over the Implementer, a resulting Schedule can be constructed.
+A Scheduler is used to apply primitive scheduling operations over the Backend, a resulting Schedule can be constructed.

-A Compiler is used to compile the Implementer given a generated Schedule, a resulting Module can be constructed.
+A Compiler is used to compile the Backend implementation of the Graph given a generated Schedule, a resulting Module can be constructed.

 Evaluation Classes: